-And while it might be safe for you to travel – but just have fruity frozen cocktails instead of margaritas – again this is something you should check with your doctor.
-Based on how your pregnancy is developing, only your obstetrician can give you OK for airplane travel.
+And while it might be safe for you to travel – but just have fruity mocktails instead of margaritas – again this is something to check with your doctor.
+Based on how your pregnancy is developing, only your obstetrician can give you the OK for airplane travel.

 Plus, there are certain countries infected by Zika virus that are not considered safe destinations for pregnant women or even their partners.
 So whenever you have travel plans talk to your obstetrician and check CDC’s interactive map for Zika virus recommendations.

 5. Switch to Natural Skin Care and Makeup Alternatives

 Unfortunately, cosmetics and personal care products aren’t as regulated in the US as in Europe.
 So many products that we use every day contain toxic chemicals that can become very harmful during pregnancy.